JamesLaverack/cljfmt-runner/README.md

 ## Operation

-The runner detects any Clojure or Clojurescript files located in the working directory and any sub directories (e.g., `src`, `test`, etc.) when run.
+The runner detects any Clojure or Clojurescript files located in the `src` and `test` directories when run.

 It can be run in two modes: